ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### (i) Update

-On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active), the system update the Document Category in the Document Category Database for the Code received as per the below listed steps
+On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active), the system update the Document Category in the Document Category Database for the Code received as per the below listed steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory